brentstineman/ButtonPong/README.md

 The Particle Internet Button was choosen for this project for several reasons:
 1. as previously mentioned, no wiring is required.
 The button is a self contained prototyping platform
 2. Particle provides an online IDE for publishing to the devices with a comprehensive sample library
-3. it has built in wi-fi so its just "connect and go"
+3. it has built WiFi so its just "connect and go"

 ## Registering your device
 We start by registering our button and setting up the WiFi.
 The Button's brain is a Particle Photon, so we'll follow the [setup instructions provided by Particle](https://docs.particle.io/guide/tools-and-features/button/core/).
 This can be done via the Apple or Android apps, USB, or [from your computer](https://setup.particle.io/).
 The Photon is a 'headless' device, so if your WiFi requires you to log in via a web page, you'll need to talk with your WiFi administrators about how to register your device's MAC address.
 For details on obtaining the device's MAC address, please refer to this [blog post](https://blog.jongallant.com/2015/08/particle-photon-mac-address/).